Trump calls rape claim 'ridiculous' in video deposition

 Lawyers for accuser E. Jean Carroll played about 30 minutes of excerpts from the former president's deposition, including his emphatic denial of the longtime advice columnist's accusation that he attacked her in the mid-1990s in a Bergdorf Goodman dressing room.

-“If it did happen, it would have been reported within minutes,” Trump said, contending that shoppers and personnel at the “very busy store” would’ve heard a commotion and alerted authorities.
+“If it did happen, it would have been reported within minutes,” Trump said, contending that shoppers and employees at the “very busy store” would’ve heard a commotion and alerted authorities.

 “It’s the most ridiculous, disgusting story.
 It’s just made up,” Trump said in the video deposition taken in October.

+Several jurors leaned forward, watching without expression as the video played on individual monitors in front of their seats.

-In other developments Wednesday, Trump's attorneys said they would not call any witnesses, raising the possibility that the closely watched trial will move to closing arguments and deliberations next week.
+In other developments Wednesday, Trump’s attorneys said they would not call any witnesses, and the judge said closing arguments would likely happen Monday before the jury begins deliberations on Tuesday.

-Lawyers for Trump, who has not attended the trial, said he will not testify, giving more weight to the deposition.
+Trump has not attended the trial and will not testify, giving his deposition more weight.
+Asked about the case while traveling in Ireland on Wednesday, Trump told reporters: “I hear we’re doing very well in New York.”

 Jurors in federal court in Manhattan are expected to hear more of Trump’s deposition Thursday, followed by three more witnesses being called to the stand by Carroll’s lawyers.